 Can I work in Zurich but live in Zug to save on taxes?

 Yes — and it is one of the most common tax moves among Zurich-based expats.
-As a Quellensteuer payer, your withholding rate is set by your canton of residence, not employment.
-Living in Zug while commuting to Zurich (22 minutes by direct train) is entirely legal and can save CHF 12,000–20,000+ annually on a senior salary.
-You must genuinely reside in Zug — registering at a fictitious address constitutes tax fraud.
+As a Quellensteuer payer, your withholding rate is set by your canton of residence, not your canton of employment.
+Living in Zug while commuting to Zurich (22 minutes by direct train) is entirely legal and can save CHF 12,000–20,000+ per year at senior salary levels.
+You must genuinely reside in Zug — registering at a fictitious address is tax fraud and is actively cross-checked by cantonal authorities.

 Do low-tax cantons have worse schools or public services?

-No. Swiss public services — schools, transport, healthcare, local administration — are excellent across all cantons.
-The low-tax cantons fund strong services through efficient administration and significant corporate tax revenue.
-Zug's public schools are rated highly; its transport connections are among the best in central Switzerland.
+No. Swiss public services — schools, transport, healthcare, communal administration — are excellent across all cantons.
+The inner-Swiss low-tax cantons fund strong services through efficient administration and substantial corporate tax revenues.
+Zug's public schools are well-regarded; its transport connections are among the best in central Switzerland.

 What about wealth tax on savings and investments?

-Switzerland levies an annual wealth tax on net assets including bank accounts, securities, and real estate equity.
-Zug charges roughly 0.1–0.3% effective on net assets, while high-tax cantons charge 0.3–0.8% or more.
-For an expat with CHF 1 million in investable assets, this represents CHF 2,000–8,000 per year in additional divergence — entirely separate from income tax savings.
+Switzerland levies an annual wealth tax on net assets — bank accounts, securities portfolios, real estate equity, and valuable chattels.
+Zug charges roughly 0.1–0.3% effective on net assets; high-tax cantons charge 0.3–0.8% or more.
+For an expat with CHF 1 million in investable assets, this represents CHF 2,000–8,000 per year in additional divergence, entirely separate from income tax savings.
+The wealth tax advantage of low-tax cantons compounds over time as assets grow.

 Hans Steiner